Leg hair

-Leg hair is hair that grows on the legs of humans, generally appearing after the onset of puberty.
+Leg hair is body hair that grows on the legs of humans, generally appearing after the onset of puberty.
 For aesthetic reasons and for some sports, people shave, wax, epilate, or use hair removal creams to remove the hair from their legs: see leg shaving.

 The current Guinness World Record for world's longest leg hair belongs to Jason Allen of Tucson, Arizona at 8.84 inches (22.46 cm).

 Growth

 The real action of leg hair takes place below the skin or the epidermis.
 The cells that are in the hair follicles divide and multiply.
 When the space fills up in the follicle it pushes older cells out and that is what becomes the leg hair.
 After the older cells become hard and leave the follicle, they form a hair shaft.
 The hair shaft is mostly made up of dead tissue and a protein that is known as keratin.

 It is said that hair growth occurs during the "growing" phase of the follicle, and then retained as dead club hair during the "resting" phase.
 The old club hair might be lost within the following "growing" phase.